moreauowen/moreauowen/README.md

 ## My Experience

-💬 Currently an SE1 @ Datadog (Sept 2022 - present) 👋
+💬 Currently engineering @ Datadog

 💬 I've been fortunate enough to have the opportunity to grow my skills in various roles as a student:
 - 920Four, Contract Software Engineer, Jan 2022 - Aug 2022